Rairye/mnl-punct-norm/README.md

 # Useful for removing punctuation marks from multi-language sources or from text that may contain non-standard punctuation marks (such as emojis and pictographs).
+Tested in English, Japanese, Chinese, and Korean.

-# Tested in English, Japanese, Chinese, and Korean.
+'''python

 from ml_punct_norm.normalizer import is_punct, strip_punct, replace_punct